Uberi/Autocomplete/README.md

 - Fixed "0." not displayed in suggestions list
 - Fixed incompatibility bug with v1.1.20.00 and higher
 - Fixed horizontal scrollbar in Preferences wordlist
+- Fixed Regular Expressions reserved characters not escaped in wordlist

 Licence
 -------